4mr0m3r0/movies-jetpack-sample/README.md

 |            |            | State                   |

 ## Domain Model
 The Domain Model pattern is shown here in a very simple way.
+This project is trying to follow the ideas explained in [Domain-Driven Design book of Eric Evans](https://a.co/d/hnmkp9y).
-You will find only a few entities such as: `Movie` and `TomatoMeter`.
+Yet, there are only a few entities, so far, such as: `Movie` and `TomatoMeter`.

 ## Architecture
+It's strongly recommended to read [Clean Architecture book of Robert C. Martin](https://a.co/d/2zkv7YX) for a better understanding and avoiding misconceptions out there.
-Read the Clean Code blog: https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html
+As a glimpse, read Clean Code blog: https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html
 ![CleanArchitecture](screenshots/CleanArchitecture.jpg "Clean Architecture")

 # Resources